My Chile Travel Guide logo

 Where is Parque Termal Botánico located?

-Parque Termal Botánico is located about 30 minutes from Pucón, in the direction of Caburgua, in the Liucura Valley.
+Parque Termal Botánico is located in the Lake District, about 30 minutes from Pucón, in the direction of Caburgua, in the Liucura Valley.
 It sits near the foothills of Cerro La Barda, surrounded by forest and botanical gardens.

 It’s close enough for an easy day trip, yet far enough from town that it feels like a peaceful escape into nature.